Matt Taylor reviews Red, White and Blue, the third film in McQueen’s five-part anthology Small Axe, that shines a spotlight on Black history.

 The ending feels like a trade-off, in some ways – because as good as it is, it’s hard to shake the feeling that there’s something missing from Red, White and Blue.
 Clocking in at an extremely lean 80 minutes, there could very easily be more to it.
 Several plot threads are noticeably left unanswered – but maybe that’s the point.
 Perhaps we never see Leroy’s racist colleagues get their comeuppance because they never did in real life, and officers such as they are still a part of the police force.
 Perhaps another 15 minutes could have been spent resolving some of these threads, but in doing so, we’d maybe lose some of what makes the film so fantastic.

-Red, White and Blue is available to stream now on BBC iPlayer.
+Red, White and Blue and the other films that are part of Small Axe are available to stream now on BBC iPlayer.